GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 .. image:: _assets/authorization_blueprint_add.png
     :alt: Click on the "Toevoegen" button for "Blueprint definitions"

-After selecting ``permission`` field ``policy`` field set appears.
+After selecting ``permission`` field a ``policy`` fieldset appears.
 It represents the blueprint and shows which objects properties this permission applies to.
 Fill in all the fields and click on "opslaan" button.

 .. image:: _assets/authorization_blueprint_form.png